Wacol

 Wacol was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Wacol has a higher cultural diversity than most nearby areas, with 23.2% of its residents born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Wacol, accounting for 47.7% of the population.
-However, Buddhism is more prevalent in Wacol at 7.3%, compared to 8.7% across Greater Brisbane.
+Wacol's population showed significant cultural diversity, with 23.2% born overseas and 32.6% speaking a language other than English at home.
+Christianity was the predominant religion in Wacol, accounting for 47.7% of its population.
+Notably, Buddhism had a higher representation in Wacol at 7.3%, compared to 8.7% across Greater Brisbane.

 Frequently Asked Questions - Diversity